 COMMON PROBLEMS: Probably the most common issue is a loose or wiggly hand guard.
 This can happen due to atmospheric conditions that cause the wooden handle to expand or contract, sometimes just enough that it does not sit properly, but is a relatively easy fix:

 Another common problem is a hand guard that is extremely hard to remove.
-There are many reasons why this may occur, but below is a video showing how to remove a stubborn one.
+There are many reasons why this may occur, but below is a video showing how to remove even a stubborn one.

 Finally, an issue can occur when trying to swap out hand guards - thickness may vary widely from one to another, and as a Katana is usually quite tightly assembled, there is not a lot of wiggle room for adjustment if a newly selected hand guard is too thick or too thin.